Skip to main content

 3. MX records resolve and accept mail back at the sending domain

-Receivers reject mail from domains that can't receive replies
+Receivers reject mail from domains that can't take replies

 4. PTR (reverse DNS) record matches the sending host